rnsavinelli/st/README.md

 # rnsavinelli's build of st

-The [Simple Terminal (st)](https://st.suckless.org/) with my personal configuration, patches and modifications.
+This fork of [Simple Terminal (st)](https://st.suckless.org/) has my personal configurations, some patches and modifications.

 ## Patches